Videographer in Copenhagen

 • Photography library (PR and internal ready)

-HubSpot’s 2025 reporting also highlights short-form video performance as a major ROI driver for many teams, which is why social-first edits should be part of the plan – not an afterthought.
+Short-form video continues to be one of the highest ROI formats for B2B brands — which is why social-first edits should be part of the plan from the start, not an afterthought.

 7) Photography matters more than you think